 He joined cBITE in September 2017 and his research mainly focuses on investigating the spatio-temporal aspects of mechanotransduction pathways via combined life-cell imaging and computational modelling.
 Computational model validation via several perturbation tests in which specific pharmacological inhibitors are investigated both in-silico and in-vitro, constitutes an important component of his research.
 It is expected that fundamental insights into the mechanotransduction pathways could lead to controlled interactions at biomaterial-cell interface.
 Moreover, via optimal topographical design of biomaterial surfaces this could unlock novel opportunities for improved implant surfaces.

-I come from southern part of India where I did my bachelors in Biotechnology in 2011.
-I got interested in the inter disciplinary scope of the field while working at a CRO where I was a part of the project to test active drug efficacy from different phytochemical plant extracts for anti cancerous activity.
-In 2013, I started my masters in university of Tuebingen (Germany) in biomedical technologies where I took implantology as one of my specialization with focus on biomaterials which really fascinated me.
-As a part of my thesis I did a project titled “In-vitro evaluation of small molecules for anti microbial activity in Gram negative bacteria” which focuses on the characterisation of active hits from High throughput screening.
-As a part of my Ph.d, I will be focussing my research in doing High throughput screening of biomaterials in ophthalmology used in treatment of Glaucoma to reduce the intra ocular pressure.
-The objective of the project is to develop surface topographies with anti-fouling surface properties that can avoid implant failure and fibrous formation.
+Phani comes from southern part of India where he did his bachelors in biotechnology in 2011.
+He got interested in the inter disciplinary scope of the field while working at a company where he was a part of the project to test active drug efficacy from different phytochemical plant extracts for anti cancerous activity.
+In 2013, he started his masters in university of Tuebingen (Germany) in biomedical technologies where he took implantology as one of his specialization with focus on biomaterials which really fascinated him.
+As a part of his thesis, he did his project titled “In-vitro evaluation of small molecules for anti microbial activity in gram negative bacteria” which focuses on the characterisation of active hits from high throughput screening.
+As a part of his Ph.d, he will be focusing his research on performing high throughput screening of topographies to address the fibrotic response in glaucoma shunt devices used in treatment of glaucoma to reduce the intra ocular pressure.
+The objective of the project is to develop surface topographies with anti-fibrotic properties that can avoid implant failure.